watson-developer-cloud/speech-javascript-sdk/README.md

 By default, `interim_results` is set to false (meaning that only final results will be included in the Array.)

-Note: To use a promise with microphone input, either set `continuous: false` or call `.stop()` on the resulting steam once the speech is done.
+Note: To use a promise with microphone input, either set `continuous: false` or call the `.stop()` method on the resulting promise (once the speech is complete).
 Otherwise the promise will not resolve in a timely manner (because it will continue to wait for more speech until the connection times out.)

 ### `WatsonSpeechToText.resultsToText(ArrayOfResults)` -> Final Text